-Figure 2.4: Instrument Screen
+Figure 2.3: Instrument Screen

-In the instrument screen (figure 2.4), you can edit instruments.
 There are five types of instruments available:

-PULSE This instrument type produces pulse waves, and is used in pulse channels 1 and 2.

-WAVE This instrument type can play back waves synthesized using the synth screen.
-It is used in the wave channel.

-KIT This instrument type plays sampled kits, stored in ROM.
+- PULSE This instrument type produces pulse waves, and is used in pulse channels 1 and 2. - WAVE This instrument type can play back waves synthesized using the synth screen.
+It is used in the wave channel. - KIT This instrument type plays sampled kits, stored in ROM.
 (The samples are stored in 4 bits, 11,468 kHz.)
-It is used in the wave channel.

-NOISE This instrument type produces filtered noise, and is used in the noise channel.

-SPEECH This instrument is locked to instrument number \$40, and is used for programming speech.
+It is used in the wave channel. - NOISE This instrument type produces filtered noise, and is used in the noise channel. - SPEECH This instrument is locked to instrument number \$40, and is used for programming speech.
 For learning how to generate speech, please look up chapter 7.

-You can change the instrument type by going to the type row and pressing A + CURSOR.
+You can change the instrument type by going to the type row and pressing A+CURSOR.